adaptyteam/adapty-docs/versioned_docs/version-3.0/migration-to-adapty-sdk-v3.md

 metadataTitle: ""
 ---

-Adapty SDK v.3.0 brings support for the new exciting [Adapty Paywall Builder](https://docs.adapty.io/v3.0/docs/adapty-paywall-builder), the new version of the no-code user-friendly tool to create paywalls.
+Adapty SDK v.3.0 brings support for the new exciting [Adapty Paywall Builder](adapty-paywall-builder), the new version of the no-code user-friendly tool to create paywalls.
 With its maximum flexibility and rich design capabilities, your paywalls will become most effective and profitable.

 Upgrade to new Paywall Builder consists of:

 1. Upgrade to Adapty SDK v3.x via Swift Package Manager or via CocoaPods.
-2. Migrate your paywalls to new Paywall Builder.
+2. Migrate your Paywall Builder paywalls to new Paywall Builder.

 ## Reinstall Adapty SDK v3.x via Swift Package Manager